• Skip to primary navigation

 A poster of 6 images showing how to cook pineapple.

-1. Once the fruit is all prepared, transfer the chopped fruit into a medium-sized pan.
+1. Once the fruit is all prepared, transfer the chopped fruit into a medium saucepan.

 2. Add the sugar, lemon juice, and water.

-3. Stir and cook them over low heat.
+3. Stir and cook them over low to medium heat.
 The mixture will appear runny initially.

-4. Let the topping simmer slowly to allow the chopped pineapple to cook.
+4. Turn the heat to low and let the topping simmer slowly to allow the chopped pineapple to cook.
 As it starts to thicken, keep stirring to avoid it from burning.

 5. Mix corn starch with some water.
 Pour it into the pineapple topping mixture.
 Stir quickly and thoroughly to avoid clumping.